hallamlab/TreeSAPP/README.md

-# MLTreeMap: A python implementation accompanied by algorithmic improvements
+# TreeSAPP: Tree-based Sensitive and Accurate Phylogenetic Profiling

-Kishori M. Konwar, Young C. Song, Connor Morgan-Lang, and Steven J. Hallam
+Connor Morgan-Lang, Kishori M. Konwar, Young C. Song, and Steven J. Hallam

 ## Overview:

-A python pipeline for grafting phylogenetic sequences onto reference phylogenetic trees.
+A python pipeline for identifying marker genes in a metagenome and grafting sequences onto reference phylogenetic trees.

 ## Download and installation:

 ```
-git clone git@github.com:hallamlab/MLTreeMap.git
+git clone git@github.com:hallamlab/TreeSAPP.git
 ```
-The exectutables for the required softwares are included either in the MLTreeMap/sub_binaries/mac directory or MLTreeMap/sub_binaries/ubuntu, depending on your OS.
+The exectutables for the required softwares are included either in the TreeSAPP/sub_binaries/mac directory or TreeSAPP/sub_binaries/ubuntu, depending on your OS.
 If these do not work out-of-the-box, instructions on installing the dependencies specific to your machine are included below.
 We currently support Red Hat Enterprise Linux, Ubuntu (14.04), and Mac OS (10.6-10.8).
 ### Downloading dependencies for Linux: